I came to faith in God at 11 years old through an experience with a cat.

 That God created the eternal laws and not the other way around.

-Isaiah says all of our works and righteousness are as filthy rags.
+Isaiah says all of our righteousness are as filthy rags.

 Only He is righteous.